Work From Home and Privacy Challenges: What Do Workers Face and What are They Doing About it?: Results

 The harm has little relation to whether there were manager(s) presented in the meeting or not.
-Out of the 36 participants who reported harm, nearly half (17/36) reported that there were managers in the meeting, while the remaining did not.
+Of the 36 participants who reported harm, almost half (17/36) reported that there were managers at the meeting, while the remaining did not.